 Contact: The Contact page is another absolute requirement when starting a blog.
 Yes, when you start blogging it’s very unlikely that you’re going to get many people reaching out and this page will never get visited.
 But, as your blog grows and you begin to develop a following, a simple contact page can bring many different opportunities your way.
 Speaking from experience, I’ve had affiliate marketing relationships develop, guest posting opportunities, interviews, consulting, and even a few business partnerships develop.
 At the end of the day, you want to make sure that you have a contact page from the start just to make sure people can reach you if they need to.
 You never know what opportunities are out there until you give people the opportunity to contact you.

 Nothing else is essential.
 Would it be nice to have a good looking homepage?
 Absolutely.
 Would be cool to create a page that showcases all of your YouTube videos?
 If you’re on YouTube, absolutely.
 But at the end of the day, none of those pages are essential.
-Personally, if you’re just starting out, I recommend that you just start with those three and you begin blogging.
+Personally, if you’re just starting out, I recommend that you just start with those three, create a logo, and you begin blogging.